Treblle/treblle-node/README.md

 If you continue to experience issues:

-1. Enable `showErrors: true` and check console output
+1. Enable `debug: true` and check console output
 2. Verify your SDK token and API key are correct in Treblle dashboard
 3. Test with a simple endpoint first
 4. Check [Treblle documentation](https://docs.treblle.com) for the latest updates